 Away from the pistes: our winter classics

-There’s more to Kitzbühel: Kitzbühel is not regarded as the most legendary sports town in the Alps without good reason: cross-country skiing, winter hikes and snowshoe trekking, tobogganing, ice skating, ice stock sport and the latest trends in sports.
+Kitzbühel is not regarded as the most legendary sports town in the Alps without good reason: cross-country skiing, winter hikes, snowshoe trekking, tobogganing, ice skating, alpine curling and the latest trends in sports.

 Nestling between the Kitzbüheler Horn mountain and Hahnenkamm, Kitzbühel’s grass-covered mountains are perfect for hikes in winter too.
 Kitzbühel Tourismus offers guided winter and snowshoe hikes to the loveliest spots in the Alps.
-A total of 62 kilometres of varied trails are available free of charge to skaters and classic cross-country skiers.
+For cross-country skiers there are of 62 kilometres of varied trails are available free of charge for both skating and classic cross-country skiing.
 The town’s trails are tailor-made for enthusiasts: easy to ski and lacking extreme inclines.
 The Sportloipe trail is lit until 11 p.m. at night.

-Kitzbühel also offers horse-drawn sleigh rides around Schwarzsee lake, or ice stock sport at various centres.
+Kitzbühel also offers horse-drawn sleigh rides around Schwarzsee lake, or alpine curling at various centres.
 As far as ice is concerned, in addition to classic ice skating, Kitzbühel’s sports park also offers Austria’s only indoor curling hall, where visitors can try out their skills at “chess on ice”.

 In addition to hosting a remarkable range of winter sports, Kitzbühel also boasts a series of top-class events.
 Experience the idyllic Kitzbühel Advent from 28 November to 26 December, the traditional Christmas Market in the historic town centre.
 The New Year is welcomed in in traditional style with the stunning New Year fireworks at the Rasmusleiten on 1 January.
-This is soon followed by the highlight of the sporting calendar, which will see Kitzbühel once again become the centre of the world of winter sports from 25 to 27 January 2019.
-One week prior to the legendary Hahnenkamm races, the “Gamsstadt” will be hosting the Snow Polo World Cup from 17 to 20 January. veranstaltungen.kitzbuehel.com
+This is soon followed by the Hahnenkamm Race, which will see Kitzbühel once again become the centre of the world of winter sports from 25 to 27 January 2019.
+One week prior to the legendary Hahnenkamm races, the “Gamsstadt” will be hosting the Snow Polo World Cup from 17 to 20 January. www.kitzbuehel.com/en/events-lifestyle

 Old-fashioned Advent magic